 Easter is what’s known as a “movable feast”—in other words, a religious holiday that may fall on a different calendar date from year to year.

-The date of Easter is tied not only to the full Moon, but to the March equinox (also called the spring or vernal equinox) and the relationship between them, too.
-Thanks to this, determining when Easter will be can get more than a bit confusing.
+The date of Easter is tied to the relationship between the Paschal full Moon, whose dates are based on calculations made long ago, and the Church’s fixed date of the March equinox (also called the spring or vernal equinox in the Northern Hemisphere), which is March 21.
+Thanks to this, determining when Easter will be can get more than a bit confusing because of the occasional differences between these ecclesiastical dates and the astronomical dates.

-Here’s the basic rule for finding the date:
+Here’s a basic rule-of-thumb for finding the date:

 For example, if the equinox were to occur on March 21 and the full Moon were to occur two days later, on March 23, Easter would be observed on the first Sunday after March 23.